-The Neurology/Neurosurgery Service at the UC-Davis VMTH offers specialized veterinary care for animals with neurological diseases.
+The Neurology/Neurosurgery Service at the UC Davis VMTH offers specialized veterinary care for animals with neurological diseases.
 This includes disorders of the brain, inner ear, spinal cord and vertebrae, as well as diseases affecting muscles, nerves and the neuromuscular junction (neuromuscular disease).
-The service is run by a team of attending veterinarians and residents, specializing in the neurological dysfunction of animals.
-They provide a number of specialized diagnostic and therapeutic procedures, including ultrasound, fluoroscopy, myelography, linear and computed tomography (CT), and magnetic resonance imaging (MRI).
-Cerebrospinal fluid collection, intervertebral disc aspiration, aural endoscopy and myringotomy are ancillary diagnostics routinely done by neurology clinicians.
+The service is run by a team of board-certified neorologists and resident veterinarians specializing in the neurological dysfunction of animals.
+Our clinicians provide a number of specialized diagnostic and therapeutic procedures, including ultrasound, fluoroscopy, myelography, linear and computed tomography (CT), and magnetic resonance imaging (MRI).
+Cerebrospinal fluid collection, intervertebral disc aspiration, aural endoscopy and myringotomy are ancillary diagnostics routinely performed by neurology clinicians.

-The Electrodiagnostic Laboratory and the Neuromuscular Diseases Laboratory run by the Neurology/Neurosurgery service, conduct highly specialized testing for animals with dysfunction of peripheral nerves, muscle and the neuromuscular junction.
-Electromyography (EMG), motor and sensory nerve conduction velocity (MNCV and SNCV), repetitive nerve stimulation, somatosensory evoked potentials, single fiber electromyography, F and H waves, are some of the tests routinely carried out in the laboratory.
-Muscle and nerve biopsies collected from animals with neuromuscular problems are processed in the Neuromuscular Diseases Laboratory.
+The Electrodiagnostic Laboratory and the Neuromuscular Diseases Laboratory run by the Neurology/Neurosurgery Service, conduct highly-specialized testing for animals with dysfunction of peripheral nerves, muscle and the neuromuscular junction.
+Electromyography (EMG), motor and sensory nerve conduction velocity (MNCV and SNCV), repetitive nerve stimulation, somatosensory evoked potentials, single fiber electromyography, and F and H waves are some of the tests routinely carried out in the laboratory.
+Muscle and nerve biopsies collected from animals with neuromuscular problems are also processed in the Neuromuscular Diseases Laboratory.

 Electrophysiological evaluation of the ear and brain are also routinely done in the Electrodiagnostic Laboratory.
 Brainstem auditory evoked potentials (BAER) are done to diagnose deafness and other diseases affecting the ear and brainstem.
 Electroencephalography (EEG), which records the electrical activity in the brain, is also available.

-A complete range of routine neurosurgeries are done by the Neurology/Neurosurgery service.
+A complete range of routine neurosurgeries are performed by the Neurology/Neurosurgery Service.
 These include dorsal, hemi and hemidorsal laminectomy procedures on all levels of the spine (cervical, thoracic, lumbar and lumbosacral), ventral slot procedure of the cervical spine, intervertebral disc fenestration, and peripheral nerve and nerve root exploration.
-Spinal stabilization procedures for the treatment of spinal instability or fractures is also done.
-State of the art neurosurgical procedures offered by the service include stereotactic CT guided brain biopsy, craniotomy and cranioplasty, ventriculoperitoneal shunt placement, intracranial pressure monitoring device placement, and atlantoaxial luxation repair.
-Critically ill patients and patients recovering from extensive surgery and/or diagnostics are attended to in the Intensive Care Unit (ICU).
-When stable, there are transferred to the neurology ward, that is staffed 24 hours a day by registered veterinary technicians.
+Spinal stabilization procedures for the treatment of spinal instability or fractures are also performed.
+State-of-the-art neurosurgical procedures offered by the service include stereotactic CT-guided brain biopsy, craniotomy and cranioplasty, ventriculoperitoneal shunt placement, intracranial pressure monitoring device placement, and atlantoaxial luxation repair.